CADDAC_logo-FULL-tagline-ENG

 Fee: $175 + HST

 Please note that this program is refundable up to 7 days before the program starts.
-As of January 1st, the registration fee is non-refundable.
+After the program begins, the registration fee is non-refundable.
 Thank you for your understanding.

 About the Program Facilitators